robotnic/mapsforge-cordova-plugin-example/README.md

 mapsforge-cordova-plugin-example
 ================================

-example for mapsforge cordova plugin
+example for <a href="https://github.com/afsuarez/mapsforge-cordova-plugin">mapsforge cordova plugin</a>

 This is a very basic example to mapsforge-cordova-plugin.